This post contains our shortlist of the best men’s and women’s hiking daypacks.

 If you want a larger pack with the versatility and structure to carry a good amount of gear on your day hikes then these packs are significantly larger in terms of volume compared to the Osprey packs above.

-While these Gregory packs don’t quite have the same premium feel of the Osprey packs in this category, this is in part offset by these being lighter-weight packs and while they don’t include a rain cover, you do get a 3 liter bladder included in the price.
+The Gregory packs are lighter-weight packs and while they don’t include a rain cover, you do get a 3 liter bladder included in the price.

-The ventilated mesh suspension on the back helps with keeping you cool and allowing airflow between you and the pack, and the padded hip belt with zippered pockets helps take some of the weight and balance the load.
+The ventilated mesh suspension on the back helps with airflow and keeping you cool, and the padded hip belt with zippered pockets helps take some of the weight and balance the load.

-These Gregory hiking packs make a great choice for full-day hikes or perhaps if you’re carrying enough stuff for two people (or your kids) and you find yourself needing that extra volume to ensure you keep everyone happy – especially on cold weather hikes where you may need to carry more bulky clothing layers and waterproof gear.
+These Gregory hiking packs make a great choice for full-day hikes or if you’re carrying enough stuff for two people (or your kids) and you need that extra volume – especially on cold weather hikes where you may need to carry more bulky clothing layers and waterproof gear.

 If you’re looking for a more compact, lightweight hiking backpack that is great for most hikes (assuming you don’t need to carry a lot of spare clothes or gear with you), then check out this Deuter backpack, which is loaded with features and can hold up to 20 liters of gear – and weighs in at only a touch over 1lb despite having an internal frame.

-Despite this Deuter Speed Lite pack have some great features it still manages to look and feel like a minimalist backpack.
+Despite this Deuter Speed Lite pack having some great features it still manages to look and feel like a minimalist backpack.